Extrapleural Pneumonectomy (EPP)

 The surgery is generally used in patients whose tumors have grown beyond the parietal (outer) and visceral (inner) pleura into the lung tissue but is still contained to the lung itself with no effect on distant lymph nodes.

 Key Points About the EPP

-The extrapleural pneumonectomy was developed and perfected over a 30 year period by Dr. David Sugarbaker, during his time at Brigham and Women’s Hospital.
+The extrapleural pneumonectomy was developed over a 30 year period by the late Dr. David Sugarbaker, during his time at Brigham and Women’s Hospital.

-The ideal candidate for an EPP is a patient with a stage 1 or 2 diagnosis who is in good overall health (good cardiac function, liver function, etc.).
+An ideal candidate for the EPP is a patient with stage 1 or 2 diagnosis who is in generally good health and has adequate heart, lung, and liver function.